toranb/osx-workstation/README.md

 * Postgres for storing relational data
 * PhantomJS for running javascripts headless
 * Ack for finding things in files
+* The Silver Searcher for finding things fast in vim
 * Tmux for saving project state and switching between projects
 * Vim 7.4 and jedi installed globally for improved python auto complete
 * Exuberant Ctags for indexing files for vim tab completion